By Dan Yarger

 Organizations should update their PCI DSS scope frequently (at least annually) to help ensure that the PCI DSS scope continues to align with the organization’s current business objectives and processes.
 Annual requirements for PCI v4.0 include identifying:

 A policy advisor can help you craft these policies and procedures—not only to prepare you for an annual PCI audit but to keep your cardholder data safe year-round.

 No matter your company size, you will need to adapt to the new timeframes.
 For larger teams, vacations, sick time, and meetings for your leadership will make running more regular compliance program more challenging.
 Smaller teams will have to put programs in place to track.
 Mid-sized organizations will have trouble bridging this gap.
 Staying vigilant is key to sticking to compliance requirements.

-But you need to start sooner.
-Now is the time to do a gap analysis to determine how ready your organization is for the new changes, where you will need adjustments and improvements, as well as how to prepare for them.
+By starting now, you will have a leg up on the competition and the bad actors and will have the appropriate amount of time for review and implementation.
+Begin with a gap analysis to determine how ready your organization is for the new changes, where you will need adjustments and improvements, as well as how to prepare for them.
 It takes to build up inertia in decision making, budgeting, and procurement to meet the new requirements.
-By starting now, you will have a leg up on the competition and the bad actors and will have the appropriate amount of time for review and implementation.

 Fill out the form below to get your PCI DSS v4.0 questions answered by one of our Certified DSS-QSAs or Advisors.